 This means that the Niro is more than a facelift.
-It might look like a reboot of the old car, but its actually substantially different.
+It might look like a reboot of the old car, but it's actually substantially different.
 The bodyshell is actually longer for a start.

 In terms of looks, the Niro EV reflects Kia’s growing confidence and reputation for bold styling.
 The front end features an evolution of what Kia calls its ‘tiger face’ and makes quite a statement with its unusually-shaped headlight clusters and shallow light strip that runs the full width of the car.
 The off-set charging flap of the eNiro has been replaced by a new centrally-mounted port while the new clamshell bonnet features Kia’s new logo for the first time.

-The big talking, point, however, is at the back, where Kia has introduced a contrast panel that runs from the roofline to the back wheelarch.
+The big talking, point, however, is at the back, where Kia has introduced a contrast panel that runs from the roofline to the back wheel arch.
 It’s the kind of feature that you either love or loathe and while we’re huge fans of brands who deliver bold designs, it's something that takes a little getting used to.

 Inside, Kia has done a decent job in making the Niro a more rewarding place to spend time.
 Much as we love the outgoing model, the cabin was always something of a let-down, both in terms of layout and quality.
-The new dashboard takes some styling cues from the larger Sorento and Sportage models and feature a a long, sloping dashboard rail that houses both a digital instrument binnacle and an infotainment screen, both of which are 10.25” displays.
+The new dashboard takes some styling cues from the larger Sorento and Sportage models and features a long, sloping dashboard rail that houses both a digital instrument binnacle and an infotainment screen, both of which are 10.25-inch displays.
 As with the EV6, there’s a sensible combination of physical buttons and touchscreen controls and anyone switching from a traditional ICE car won’t be overwhelmed by the familiar layout.
-Kia is also introducing some new materials such as a headlining made from recycled wallpaper and door trims made from a solvent free plastics.
+Kia has also introducing some new materials such as a headlining made from recycled wallpaper and door trims made from a solvent free plastics.

 The switch to a new body has bought a decent increase in interior space too.
-This is most noticeable in the rear where six-footers will appreciate the improvement in legroom.
+This is most noticeable in the rear, where six-footers will appreciate the improvement in legroom.
 Kia points out that in addition the new car’s longer wheelbase, the front seats are now thinner to allow for more knee space in the back.

 In terms of practicality, the Niro electric offers an impressive 475 litres of space (up 24 litres) in the boot, which isn't that much smaller than an EV6's 490-litres.
 For the first time, there's a frunk too.
 Although it can only hold 20 litres, that’s enough for a well wound Type 2 cable and means that your filthy wet plugs don’t have to be stowed with the rest of your luggage in the back.